tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_7.md

 I bark a command to Hùng, "Take it down!"

 Hùng quickly loads a fresh rocket into the launcher.
-But just as he aligns his sight with the fleeing helicopter, a voice, weak and soaked with blood, pierces the din.
+But just as he aligns his sight with the fleeing helicopter, a weak voice pierces the din.
 "Please, don't!
 I beg you…"

 It's Dr. Archer, the Smiling Man, emerging from beneath a pile of rubble, his body a map of wounds and his face smeared with blood.